TheLastSultan/RickTacToeJS/README.md

-# RickTacToeJ
+# RickTacToe

-### Rick is absolutley unbeatable in RickTacToe.
+#### Rick is absolutley unbeatable in RickTacToe.
 As an inferior Morty, you don't stand a chance against the far superior Rick, but you sure can try anyway.

 #### [play it live here!](https://thelastsultan.github.io/RickTacToeJS/)